 What is a pesto?

-Despite what you might think “pesto” doesn’t mean sauce but instead comes from “pestare” which means to pound or crush.
-This is because traditionally these sauces were made with a pestle and mortar.
-The ingredients were crushed together to make the sauce.
+Despite what you might think "pesto" doesn't mean sauce but instead comes from "pestare" which means to pound or crush.
+This is because traditionally you would use a pestle and mortar to make sauces like these.
+The ingredients were crushed together to form a kind of paste.

 The different variations you find in different parts of Italy tend to reflect the local produce from the area.
 This variation is named after Trapini, a port city in Western Sicily.
 It was apparently made by sailors coming to the area from the mainland and adapting the traditional Genoan sauce to use the local ingredients.